huiyegit/UAV3D/install.md

 ## Conda environment

 ### BEVFusion
-Option 1 : Follow the instructions of [BEVFusion](https://github.com/mit-han-lab/bevfusion).
-If some versions of packages are not provided, please refer to our [requirements](./requirements_bevfusion.txt)
+Option 1 : Follow the installation instructions of [BEVFusion](https://github.com/mit-han-lab/bevfusion).
+If some versions of packages are not provided, please refer to our [requirements](./requirements_bevfusion.txt) for BEVFusion.

 ### PETR
-Please refer to PETR [repo](https://github.com/megvii-research/PETR).
+Option 1 : Follow the installation instructions of [PETR](https://github.com/megvii-research/PETR).
+If some versions of packages are not provided, please refer to our [requirements](./requirements_petr.txt) for PETR.

 ### DETR3D
-Please refer to DETR3D [repo](https://github.com/WangYueFt/detr3d).
+Option 1 : Follow the installation instructions of [DETR3D](https://github.com/WangYueFt/detr3d).
+If some versions of packages are not provided, please refer to our [requirements](./requirements_detr3d.txt) for DETR3D.

 ##
 ```bash